 "Well I went over to Harcrest and the place has been completely destroyed," said Emily.
 "The dragon attacked it and left no survivors."

 Gwen paused.
-"But why would it have attacked Harcrest and left New Vale untouched?
+"But why would it have attacked Harcrest and left New Vale?
 Surely it would've wanted to go undetected by the locals so they didn't report a sighting of it to the authorities."

 "I think I can explain that one," said Emily.
-She walked over to her hoverbike and pulled the tracker out of the storage compartment.
+She walked over to her hoverbike and pulled the broken knife out of the storage compartment.
 "I found this in the wreckage of Harcrest.
-It's the tracker that the royal guard attached to the dragon before it escaped Chrysoros.
-I reckon that because it didn't have time to think properly about where it was going when it FTL-jumped away, it accidently arrived in the middle of Harcrest, right in full view of the town.
-It had no choice but to silence them..."
+It's the tracker that the royal guard stuck into the dragon before it escaped Chrysoros.
+I reckon because it didn't have time to think properly about where it was going when it jumped, it accidently arrived in the middle of Harcrest, right in full view of the town.
+It had no choice but to…silence them."

 "By toasting the poor fuckers," Gwen finished.

 The group stood in silence, listening to the cold wind howl.

 "Oh!" said Emily, noticing Odysseus.
 "I'm…I'm sorry.
 I didn't mean to…you're from here.
 You must have known some people in Harcrest.
 I'm so sorry."